John Bercow: Parliamentary career

 Bercow rose quickly through the opposition's junior offices.
 He was appointed a frontbench spokesman for Education and Employment in June 1999, and then a frontbench spokesman for Home Affairs in July 2000, before being brought into the shadow cabinet in 2001 by the Conservative leader Iain Duncan Smith.
-He served as Shadow Chief Secretary to the Treasury from September 2001 to July 2002, and as Shadow Minister for Work and Pensions from July to November 2002.
+He served as Shadow Chief Secretary to the Treasury from September 2001 to July 2002, and as Shadow Spokesperson for Work and Pensions from July to November 2002.
 During this first spell on the front benches, Bercow publicly said that he did not think he was ruthless enough to reach the top of politics.
 In November 2002, when the Labour government introduced the Adoption and Children Act, which would allow unmarried gay and heterosexual couples to adopt children, Duncan Smith imposed a three-line whip requiring Conservative MPs to vote against the bill, rather than allowing a free vote.
 Arguing that it should be a free vote, Bercow defied the whips and voted with Labour, then resigned from the front bench.
 As a backbencher he was openly critical of Duncan Smith's leadership.

 In November 2003, the new Conservative leader Michael Howard appointed Bercow as Shadow Secretary of State for International Development.
-However, he went on to clash with Howard over taxes, immigration and Iraq, and was sacked from the front bench in September 2004 after telling Howard that Ann Widdecombe was right to have said that there was "something of the night about him".
+Bercow went on to clash with Howard over taxes, immigration and the invasion of Iraq, and was sacked from the front bench in September 2004 after telling Howard that Ann Widdecombe was right to have said that there was "something of the night about him".
 Bercow has a long-standing interest in Burma and frequently raised issues of democracy and genocide in the country.
 In 2006, he was a patron of the Tory Reform Group.
 In 2001, he supported the ban on MPs becoming members of the Monday Club.